lucasscharenbroch/personal-site/content/projects/leetpush.md

 ## The Chrome Extension

-This is the first time I've written a Chrome Extension; it was easier than I thought.
+This is the first time I've written a Chrome Extension; it was simpler[^chrome-simple] than I thought.

+[^chrome-simple]: The API is simple to use, not necessarily simple under the hood.

 A hello-world is just a matter of writing a manifest.json file with a hand-full of lines, e.g.
 (from [google's tutorial](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world))